jleben/stitch/README.md

 ## Streams

-Lock-free stream producers and consumers connected via queues in many-to-many patterns.
+Lock-free stream producers and consumers connected via queues.
 Each producer can be connected to multiple consumers and the other way around.
 Each consumer has a MPSC queue from which it pops and to which producers push.

 Example: